 SB150 Frame construction

-The XTERRA SB150 features a reasonably sturdy frame rated for users up to 265 lbs (120 kg).
+The XTERRA SB150 features a reasonably sturdy frame rated 265 lbs (120 kg).
 It comes in two main pieces: the front part, which holds the drive and resistance elements, the console mast and the console, and the rear aspect with the seat assembly.

 Most of the bike’s frame is steel tubing.
 The only exceptions are the covers of the drive and resistance parts and the seat base covers.
 These are durable ABS materials.

 The frame features a step-through design.
-Thus it offers easy access to the seat.
-This can be quite a plus for users with specific disabilities.
+Thus it offers easy access to the seat and can be quite a plus for users with specific disabilities.

-All the steel bars in the bike’s frame are double-coated with a chip-resistant and corrosion-resistant paint finish.
-The color used is black, this being the only color available for this unit.
+All the steel bars in the bike’s frame come double-coated with a chip-resistant and corrosion-resistant black paint finish.

 The bike is not extremely heavy, either.
 When fully assembled, it weighs only 69.5 lbs (31.5 kg).
-However, the front base also comes equipped with a set of wheels to facilitate its transport.
+However, the front base also has wheels to facilitate its transport.

 The bike’s rear base comes with a set of adjustable levelers.
 There’s also an additional adjustable leveler in the middle of the mainframe bar.
 Therefore, the bike will correctly stabilize on any floor.